Skip to main content

 Checking Your Credits Usage

 Log in to the Qoder website.
 Click on your avatar in the top-right corner.
-Navigate to Settings > Usage Here, you’ll find information about your current Plan, as well as the available and used credits in your resource package. image.png
+Navigate to Settings > Usage.
+Here, you’ll find your current Plan and a breakdown of available and used Credits:

-• Credits Expiration: Different types of credits have their own expiration dates.
-You can view the theoretical expiration dates in the credits log.
+• Expiration: Different types of Credits have their own expiration dates.
+You can view the projected expiration in the Credits log.
 (Note that actual expiration may occur earlier due to factors like account upgrades.
-For more details, please refer to the credits log documentation.)
+See the Credits log section below for details.)

 Credits Log: Credits History and Tracking